philcockfield/sample.vite.manifest-issue/README.md

 ```

 The generated manifest is stomped on during compilation.
 This looks like some kind of race condition where two
-different processes build but do not coordinate to produce a unified final manifest (speculation)--??
+different processes build but do not coordinate to produce a unified final manifest (speculation) -??

 ## Warning Output